 Torque To Spec – Tighten the flywheel nut using the torque wrench and piston locking tool.
 Alternatively, improvise by locking the Ring gear.

-Torque spec is important, the flywheel is designed to slip on the crank when needed, overtightening could cause crank damage.
+Torque spec is important; the flywheel is designed to slip on the crank when needed, and overtightening could cause crank damage.

 How To Fit The Armature

 Fit Loosely – Refit the armature and thread in fasteners but leave loose.

 Gauge – Place a feeler gauge (check spec) between the flywheel and armature legs (mechanics hack – use a business card).